dishaxgh/Battery-Electric-Vehicle-Forecasting-BEV-/README.md

 2. Data_2025/ - All datasets used by the scripts in Codes_2025/ for the case study.

 ## Note
-The thesis document is also uploaded here for your reference.
+The master thesis document is also uploaded here for your reference.